-A survey released in early June by T. Rowe Price identified the major goals driving large defined contribution plan sponsors’ plan design.
+A survey released Monday by T. Rowe Price identified the major goals driving large defined contribution plan sponsors’ plan design.
 Many of those goals indicate these large plan sponsors feel a sense of duty to participants, and they’re doing more to help their workers reach a satisfying outcome.

 The survey found 85% of large plan sponsors consider helping employees save for retirement a major goal of their 401(k) plan, the most commonly cited goal in the survey.
 Over two-thirds of sponsors agree strongly with the notion that helping workers save enough for a secure retirement is their responsibility.

-However, despite this sense of responsibility, less than half of large plans have a formal way to measure participants’ retirement preparedness.
+However, despite this responsibility, over half of large plans don’t have a formal way to measure participants’ retirement preparedness.

 She noted that the survey asked specifically about formal metrics.
-“It may be that many are using more informal ways of measuring” participants’ progress, she told ThinkAdvisor.com.
+“It may be that many are using more informal ways of measuring” participants’ progress, she told ThinkAdvisor on Monday.

 Of sponsors who do have a formal way to measure participant preparedness, 52% are using a metric provided by their recordkeeper.
 Over 20% are using one provided by their advisor or a consultant, and a quarter are using some proprietary metric.